PrismaticFlower/swbf-unmunge/readme.md

 Object Definitions | Recovered nearly perfectly.
 Config Files (*.fx, *,sky, etc) | Depending on the file type, recovered perfectly or for certain types poorly.
 In all cases the name of the file is not recovered.
 Textures | Recovered nearly perfectly.
-World Info | Most world info is recovered in a good quality fashion.
-There may be issues with the positioning of objects and the like however.
+World Info | Most world info is recovered in a very good quality fashion.
 Path Planning | All info is recovered except dynamic pathing groups and path weights.
 Terrain | Height, colour, most texture info and some limited water info is recovered.
 Terrain cuts and foliage are still not recovered.
 Models | Recovered mostly.
 The recovered collision mesh for models is rejected by the munger and other things like material information may be wrong.